Bulimba, Queensland: History

 In November 1923, the "School of Arts Estate" at the Bulimba 5 ways, made up of 72 allotments, was advertised to be auctioned by B. Hanniffe A.F.I.A.
 A map advertising the auction states that the estate was within 2 miles of the G.P.O. and served by 3 ferries, the Morningside Railway and motor bus.
 The land was advertised as green lawn allotments with water and electric light adjacent, and suitable for business or home sites.

 Norman R Wright & Sons have operated a shipyard in Bulimba since the 1930s, where many of the Transdev Brisbane Ferries were built.

 The Bulimba District Girl Guides was formed in 1931.

 In 1938, the student numbers at Bulimba State School exceeded the capacity of the existing building and a new large brick building was erected.
 It was designed by architect Gilbert Robert Beveridge to accommodate 512 students.

 The Bulimba public library opened in 1964.

-The 2011 Australian Census recorded a population of 5,941.

 The suburb is home to two Defence Force Cadets Units, one Army and one Navy – 12th Army Cadet Unit and TS Gayndah at the former Bulimba Barracks, now HMAS Moreton on Apollo Road.
 The Australian Government Department of Defence announced the sale of the Bulimba Barracks in March 2015, while retaining part of the site as HMAS Moreton and since this time, the Brisbane City Council has engaged in consultation with the community and has amended the City Plan to support future green space initiatives along the river, housing development, and infrastructure upgrades.
 The Bulimba Barracks Master Plan was published in November 2015.